newtonproject/newchain-sdk-example/RPC_API_reference.md

 ### Parameters

-signed transaction data
+Signed transaction data

 ### Return Values

-returns the transaction hash value, if the transaction is not available, the hash is 0.
+The transaction hash value, if the transaction is not available, the hash is 0.